-First, the modern science or discipline of religious studies has undercut the assumptions and antiquated the methods of a theology structured by Melchino Camo's De locis theologicis.
+First, the modern science or discipline of religious studies has undercut the assumptions and antiquated the methods-of artheology-that owed its fundahental impiration methods of a theology structured by Melchior Cano's 🖈 Devivors De locis theologicis.
 Such a theology was classicist in its assumptions.
 Truth is eternal.
 Principles are immutable.
 Change is accidental.
 But religious studies deal meticulously with endless matters of detail.
-They find that the expressions of truth and the enunciations of principles are neither eternal nor immutable.
+They find that the expressions of truth and the enuncalitions of principles are neither eternal nor immutable.
 They concentrate on the historical process in which these changes occur.
 They bring to light whole ranges of interesting facts and quite new types of problem.
-In brief, religious studies have stripped the old theology of its very sources in scripture, in patristic writings, in medieval and subsequent religious writers.
-They have done so by subjecting the sources to a fuller and more penetrating scrutiny than had been attempted by earlier methods.
+In brief, religious studies have stripped the old theology of its very sources in scripture, in patristic writings, in medieval and represent religious writers.
+They have done so by subjecting to solve to a fuller and more penetrating scrutiny than had been attempted by earlier methods.